What to Buy – That is the Question

 Conclusion – A Systematic Selection Approach

-have a better perspective of the subject, it is important to develop a systematic approach to analyzing these factors.
+Now that we have discussed all the relevant factors in detail & have a better perspective of the subject, it is important to develop a systematic approach to analyzing these factors.

 What factors are important to me?